dermesser/uvco/README.md

 ending in `.exe.cc` are end-to-end binaries which also show how to set up the event loop.

+## Exception Safety

+Exceptions are propagated through the coroutine stack.
+If a coroutine throws an exception, it will be thrown at the point of the `co_await` that started the coroutine.

+There are two difficulties:

+1. Many uvco types must be `close()`d explicitly, because closing is an asynchronous operation.
+Complaints will be printed to the console if you forget to close a resource.
+Usually though, the resource will be closed asynchronously although a small amount of memory may be leaked (see `StreamBase::~StreamBase()`).
+1. Exceptions are only rethrown from the `runMain()` call if the event loop has finished.
+If a single active libuv handle is present, this will not be the case, and the application will appear to hang.
+Therefore, prefer handling exceptions within your asynchronous code.

 ## Dependencies

 * libuv (tested with 1.46, but > 1.0 probably works)